 In Revenue Ruling 84-10, 1984-1 C.B.
-155, the IRS set forth certain federal income tax consequences relating to investments in the certificates issued with respect to a pool.
+155, the Internal Revenue Service ("IRS") set forth certain federal income tax consequences relating to investments in the certificates issued with respect to a pool.
 Pursuant to Revenue Ruling 84-10, the pool will not be classified as an association taxable as a corporation for federal income tax purposes.
 Instead, the pool will be classified as a fixed investment trust under subpart E of part I of subchapter J of the Code.

 Unless otherwise disclosed in the Additional Disclosure Addendum to this prospectus, we will file an election to treat the pool as being an asset of a REMIC.
-In that case, for federal income tax purposes, the related certificates will represent beneficial ownership of a REMIC regular interest in respect of each mortgage loan in the pool.
-For purposes of the remainder of this discussion, the references to "mortgage loans" or "SARM loans" in the pool include REMIC regular interests with respect to those mortgage loans.
+In that case, for federal income tax purposes, the related certificates will represent beneficial ownership of a REMIC regular interest and any associated prepayment premiums, in each case, in respect of each mortgage loan in the pool.
+For purposes of the remainder of this discussion, the references to "mortgage loans" in the pool include REMIC regular interests with respect to those mortgage loans.